What the Fork?

 Okay, so something wild happened to us recently.
 We didn’t go out.
 We went in.
 Hosting a chef at home experience with La Belle Assiette was well and truly the best way to celebrate a great year.
 And the best part?
 He did the dishes.
 Can we keep him?
 La Belle Assiette, based in Paris, is an online booking system which allows you to book your own private chef at home experience.
 They have over 700 chefs in 6 countries.
 And one of those marvellous countries is Scotland.
 And if you hadn’t already noticed, we are just a wee bit keen on Scotland.

 We held our dinner in the Highlands at one of our friends’ houses.
 Mostly because those friends have cattle.
 And I don’t know the script with cattle, but I’m pretty sure you can’t take them to Cruden Bay.
 And then there’s the worry that they might not fit in the garden.
 It was much easier for us to head up North, see the family, kill 2 stones with one bird etc etc.

 The Great Pretender

 Honestly, I felt a little daunted at hosting my first chef at home experience.
 One thing I absolutely hate in any human is pretence.
-Scott and I live The Aye Life, but we are always completely and sometimes too honest about our experiences.
+Aye 2.0 and I live The Aye Life, but we are always completely and sometimes too honest about our experiences.
 We are both normal (that part is questionable) humans who just happen to live a slightly whacky lifestyle.

 I think things were made worse because we weren’t even hosting a La Belle Assiette chef in our own home, we were hosting in someone elses.
 I had visions of the chef breaking the grill or cracking eggs on the dogs head.
 And I could see myself hiding in the fields with the cattle.